ignite/cli/docs/guide/token_factory.md

 ---
 order: 6
+title: "Module Advanced: Token Factory"
 description: Step-by-step guidance to build a token factory module.
 Mint new native tokens to your blockchain.
 ---

 # Token Factory

-In this tutorial you will learn how to build a token factory.
+In this tutorial you will learn how to build a Token Factory module.

-Unique and scarce digital assets are one of the key promises that blockchains deliver.
+Unique and scarce digital assets are key promises that blockchains deliver.
 On Ethereum the standard of a ERC20 token has seen a big popularity in the crypto scene.

-In this tutorial you will learn how to create a module with a logic of creating and maintaing tokens on the Cosmos SDK.
+In this tutorial you will learn:

+* How to create a module
+* How to remove the Delete part of the CRUD operations
+* How to embed the logic for denom creation
+* How to work with the client, types, keeper, expected keeper, and handlers

-Be aware, this tutorial is for learning purposes only.
+Be aware, this tutorial is for learning purposes only, the module is not tested in production.

 ## Module Design

-With this module you will be able to create new denoms on your blockchain at will.
+With this module you will be able to create new native denoms on your blockchain at will.
 Learn what [denoms](../kb/denom.md) are and how they are used in the Cosmos Ecosystem.

 A denom in this module will always have an owner, who is allowed to issue new tokens, change the denoms name or transfer the ownership to a different account.

-The denom has a name `base_denom` and a `ticker` property.
+The denom has a name `denom` and a `ticker` property.
 The exponential of the denom is hold in the `precision` property, which defines how many decimal places the denom has.
 In order to describe the circulating supply of the token, it has the parameters `maxSupply` and `supply` as current supply.
-The `canChangeMaxSupply` boolean parameter defines if a token can have an increasing `maxSupply` or not.
+The `canChangeMaxSupply` boolean parameter defines if a token can have an increasing `maxSupply` after issuance or not.
 Furthermore, the denom has a `description` and a `url` for further information about the token.

 The resulting proto definition should look as follows: